- Neuron News

-Matthew T. Dearing graduated from Illinois Wesleyan University with a BA in physics magna cum laude with research honors followed with a Master’s Degree in Computer Science from the University of Illinois at Springfield in 2017.
+Matthew T. Dearing graduated from Illinois Wesleyan University with a BA in physics magna cum laude with research honors in 2000 followed with a Master’s Degree in Computer Science from the University of Illinois at Springfield in 2017.
 His undergraduate research involved developing new ways to organize matter on the micro- and nano-length scales, primarily using focused laser light called Optical Tweezers.
 In particular, he fabricated the first holographic (phase-modulating) optical element for use in an optical tweezer system using the Materials Research Laboratory at the University of Illinois at Urbana-Champaign.
 This research (2001) led to the development of further work that resulted in U.S. Patent #6,541,022 (2003) with colleagues William Murphy, now at the University of Wisconsin, and Gabriel Spalding, at Illinois Wesleyan University.

-After graduation in 2000, Matthew worked as a research assistant under Dr. John Quintana of Northwestern University with DND-CAT at the Advanced Photon Source at Argonne National Laboratory.
-During this opportunity, he performed experimental measurements using synchrotron radiation and designed and built a specialized stage for automated control of an x-ray micro-focusing optical element.
+After graduating from IWU in 2000, Matthew worked as a research assistant under Dr. John Quintana of Northwestern University with DND-CAT at the Advanced Photon Source at Argonne National Laboratory.
+During this opportunity, he performed experimental measurements using synchrotron radiation and designed and built a specialized stage for the automated control of an x-ray micro-focusing optical element.

 In the fall of 2014, Matthew began teaching introductory physics labs at Illinois Wesleyan University as an Adjunct Instructor.
-His excitement for helping students “click” with physics by diving into experiments, struggling with derivations, and working together to problem solve and figure things out guides his efforts to support the world-class educational experience in a small, liberal arts environment hosted by IWU.
+His excitement for helping students “click” with physics by diving into experiments, struggling with derivations, and working together to problem solve and figure things out guided his efforts to support the world-class educational experience in a small, liberal arts environment hosted by IWU.